Skip to main content

 Supports at homeThis refers to your support person/people, short-term or pre-existing services.

-Surgeon A medical practitioner that is trained to peform surgery.
+Surgeon A medical practitioner that is trained to perform surgery.
 Surgeons generally train and specialise in a specific area such as othopaedics or neurology.

 SurgeryIs an operation to investigate or treat a disease or injury.